Local doctors react to new restrictions on hydrocodone

 POSTED: Friday, August 29, 2014 - 6:20pm

-BATON ROUGE, LA (NBC33) — If you use prescription painkillers like Vicodin, in just a couple of months, they will be harder to get.
+BATON ROUGE, LA (NBC33) — If you use prescription painkillers like Vicodin, they will now be harder to get.
 It's all part of an effort to cut back on the abuse of these types of drugs, which has been a growing problem for quite some time.

-Basically, it means if you take any medicine that contains hydrocodone, you'll have to see your doctor more often to get a refill.
+Basically, it means if you take any medicine that contains hydrocodone, you now have to see your doctor more often to get a refill.

 "The majority of drug-related deaths that we see in our community are what we call multi-drug toxicity," Clark said.
 "It's the combination of different drugs."